khanshoaib3/minecraft-access/docs/setup/basic.md

 Select the profile created by the mod loader installer and start it, for Fabric, the profile name is `fabric-loader-<game-version>`, for NeoForge, the name is simply `NeoForge` but the subtitle contains the game version.
 If everything worked correctly, you can start exploring the game.

-Please note, the first time you launch a new profile that you will need to enable the narrator option from within minecraft after you enter the main screen of the game (when you hear the music), there will be an accessible popup for this purpose, that's a built in function of the game.
+Please note, the first time you launch a new profile that you will need to enable the narrator option from within minecraft after you enter the main screen of the game (when you hear the music), there will be an accessible popup for this purpose, that's a built-in function of the game.
 You can also press `Control+B` to enable the narrator, keep pressing until it switches to `Narrator Narrates All`.

 If the game crashes and a bunch of error logs pop up, the biggest probability is that there is an incompatibility between the mod files and mod loader, or between the mod files and game version, please read the [Update the Game and Mods](#update-the-game-and-mods) section.
-And here is a [complex self-helped FAQ](./FAQ.md#self-help-guide-for-abnormal-situation) for you to address the problem, from not being able to hear the narration to a full game crash.
+And here is a [complex self-helped FAQ](/docs/faq.md#self-help-guide-for-abnormal-situation) for you to address the problem, from not being able to hear the narration to a full game crash.

 ### Additional Installation for Linux

 We need to install a few extra things that this mod depends on after installing the mod to make this mod work properly if you are using Linux.

 1. We need to install the [libspeechdwrapper](https://github.com/khanshoaib3/libspeechdwrapper) for invoking screen reader's API.
    Download the library from [its GitHub repository](https://github.com/khanshoaib3/libspeechdwrapper/raw/main/lib/libspeechdwrapper.so) and move it into the minecraft directory (default `~/.minecraft`).

 2. Although the mod overrides the library used for TTS, minecraft still needs the `flite` library to be installed, so you can install it using your distro's package manager itself.

 3. We also need to install [xdotool](https://github.com/jordansissel/xdotool) which is used for simulating the mouse actions.
    Follow the [instructions](https://github.com/jordansissel/xdotool#installation) to install it.

 ## Update the Game and Mods

-Updating the game is simple, for [Fabric](#install-fabric), run the fabric installer again and change the installed game version in the Fabric installer screen, for [NeoForge](#install-forge), download another installer for the game version you want and install it.
+Updating the game is simple, for [Fabric](#install-fabric), run the fabric installer again and change the installed game version in the Fabric installer screen, for [NeoForge](#install-neoforge), download another installer for the game version you want and install it.
 You need to check all mod files in the `mods` folder for compatibility with the new game version, and replace or remove incompatible mods.

 Now let's talk about how to update mods, recall what is mentioned above:

 1. Mods of Fabric and NeoForge are not compatible with each other.
 2. The same loader for a certain game version is almost always not compatible with mod files which support other game versions.
    E.G.: if I install a mod for 1.17, it usually will not work on later or earlier versions of the game like 1.16 or 1.18.
 3. Both Fabric and NeoForge load mods from the folder `%appdata%\.minecraft\mods` by default.

 Here are some examples to help you understand: